 As children plan for high school, encourage both boys and girls to take math and science.

-And don't forget the great new books 'Math Doesn't Suck' and 'Kiss My Math' by Danica McKellar formerly of the hit TV show 'The Wonder Years.'
+And don't forget the great new books Math Doesn't Suck and Kiss My Math (for middle school math and pre-algebra respectively) by Danica McKellar formerly of the hit TV show The Wonder Years.